Neil Aggett: Attempted prosecution (2013)

-Second inquest
+Second inquest (2020–2022)

-The High Court in Johannesburg re-opened an inquest into Aggett's death on Monday, 20 January 2020, 38 years after his death by alleged suicide.
-Jill Burger, Aggett's sister, told the High Court during the Johannesburg inquest that her brother was killed when the torture went too far.
+The High Court re-opened an inquest into Aggett's death on 20 January 2020, 38 years after his death, headed by investigating officer Frank Kgamanyane.
+Jill Burger, Aggett's sister, told the High Court during the inquest that her brother was killed when the torture went too far.
+Liz Floyd described "harrowing screams" she heard as she was being detained in another room on the 10th floor of the building.
+Others who appeared at the inquest included former Security Branch officer Paul Erasmus, along with many former activists and detainees, including Barbara Hogan, Firoz Cachalia, Frank Chikane, Parmananthan Naidoo, and Ronnie Kasrils.
+Steve Naidoo gave evidence as a pathologist and expert witness.

-On 4 March 2022 Judge Motsamai Makume overturned the findings of the 1982 inquest in his ruling in the Johannesburg High Court.
-After a thorough inquiry based on factual evidence and depositions of former members of the Security Branch and fellow detainees, the court ruled that Dr. Neil Aggett did not die by suicide but was killed by members of the Apartheid Security Branch in the early hours of the morning on 5 February 1982.
-This sets in motion avenues for the National Prosecuting Authority to prosecute those Security Branch Police officers responsible for his death and the cover up which followed.
-Judge Makume referred to Judge Kotze's findings in the original inquest as 'a serious error in judgment' and his conclusions as 'mind-blowingly weak'.
+On 4 March 2022 Judge Motsamai Makume overturned the findings of the 1982 inquest in his ruling in the High Court.
+After a thorough inquiry based on factual evidence and depositions of former members of the Security Branch and fellow detainees, the court ruled that Aggett did not die by suicide, but was killed by members of the Security Branch in the early hours of the morning on 5 February 1982.
+This set in motion avenues for the National Prosecuting Authority to prosecute those Security Branch Police officers responsible for his death and the cover-up which followed.
+Judge Makume referred to Judge Kotze's findings in the original inquest as "a serious error in judgment" and his conclusions as "mind-blowingly weak".